-Botanically, Barbodos cherry belongs to Malpighiaceae family of shrubs native to Antilles, grow naturally in the wild in several parts of Central American, and Amazonian forests.
+Botanically, Barbados cherry belongs to Malpighiaceae family of shrubs native to the Antilles, grow naturally in the wild in several parts of Central American, and Amazonian forests.
 Some of the common names are Barbados cherry, West-Indian cherry, Amazon cherry, etc.

 Scientific name: Malpighia emarginata.

 Acerola is an evergreen large size bushy shrub that reaches about 8-18 feet in height.
-Its downy woody branches bear attractive pink, lavender color flowers.
-Blooming occurs throughout the year all along its leaf axils.
-Fruits are small-sized berries about the size of table grapes that appear single or in clusters all along the woody branches.
+Its downy woody branches bear beautiful pink, lavender color flowers.
+Blooming occurs all along its leaf axils year round.
+Fruits are small-sized berries about the size of table grapes that appear single or in clusters along the entire length of its woody branches.

-The fruit features bright-red color, round or oblate shape, with tri-lobes which is more obvious at its bottom.
+The fruit features bright-red color, round or oblate shape, with tri-lobes which are more obvious at its bottom.
 Each berry measures about 1.5 to 4 cm in diameter and weigh about 5-7 g.
-Inside, pulp is juicy with sweet and tart flavor and consists of three tiny winged edible seeds.
-Ripe berries are sweeter and juicier than that of green skin berries and can be eaten out of hand.
+Inside, the pulp is juicy with sweet and tart flavor and consists of three tiny winged edible seeds.
+Ripe berries are sweeter and juicier than that of immature, green skinned ones that can be consumed out of hand.

-The berries have shown significantly high levels of anti-oxidants on comparison to some of other Amazonian fruits such as acai, abiu, wax jambu, etc. Poly-phenolic anthocyanidin compounds namely chlorogenic acid, ferulic acid, pelargonidin, malvidin, tannins, cyanidin-3-glycoside, quercetin, and kaempferol largely contribute to their antioxidant value.
+The berries possess significantly high levels of antioxidants in comparison to some of other Amazonian fruits such as acai, abiu, wax jambu, etc. Poly-phenolic anthocyanidin compounds namely chlorogenic acid, ferulic acid, pelargonidin, malvidin, tannins, cyanidin-3-glycoside, quercetin, and kaempferol largely contribute to their antioxidant value.

 The combination of vitamin C and phytochemical compounds in the Barbados cherry would help rid off harmful oxygen-derived free radicals from the body, and thereby, help boost immunity, protect the body from cancers, aging, degenerative diseases, inflammation, and infections.

-In addition, research studies suggest that chlorogenic acid in these berries may help lower blood sugar levels and control blood-glucose levels in type-II diabetes mellitus condition.
+Additionally, research studies suggest that chlorogenic acid in these berries may help lower blood sugar levels and control blood glucose levels in type-II diabetes mellitus condition.